Wings (1990 TV series): Cheers and Frasier tie-ins

-Also, several of the same extras and actors in smaller supporting parts appear across all three shows, so it's not unusual to spot familiar faces in the airport in Wings, the bar in Cheers, and sometimes on Frasier as well.
+Also, several of the same extras and actors in smaller supporting parts appear across all three shows, so it is not unusual to spot familiar faces in the airport in Wings, the bar in Cheers, and sometimes on Frasier as well.

 Episodes

 Broadcast history

 In Italy, the series aired on Rete 4 in 1995.

 In the United Kingdom, the series aired on Sky One and Paramount Comedy Channel from 1991 to 1997.

 TVNZ aired the show in New Zealand on Channel 2 throughout the 1990s, usually immediately after Cheers.

 Reruns of the show have previously aired on the USA Network, Nick at Nite and TV Land.
-The show can currently be seen on both Antenna TV and spinoff subchannel Rewind TV.
+The show can currently be seen on Antenna TV weeknights at 12:00 & 12:30 a.m.
+EST and Sundays from 11:00 p.m.-1:00 a.m.
+EST, and on the spinoff subchannel Rewind TV weeknights at 7:00 & 7:30 p.m.
+EST and Sundays from 11:00 a.m.-1:00 p.m.
+EST.

-It has also been available on several other services, including CBS All Access (now Paramount+), Hulu Plus, Netflix (DVD only), the now defunct Comedy Gold, and on a Wings channel on Pluto TV.
+It has also been available on several other services, including CBS All Access (now Paramount+), Hulu Plus, Netflix (DVD only), the now defunct Comedy Gold, and on a Wings channel on Pluto TV, which also has the series on-demand.

 Awards and nominations

 Home media

 Paramount Home Entertainment and CBS DVD have released the entire series on DVD in Region 1.

 On September 6, 2013, it was announced that Mill Creek Entertainment had acquired the rights to the series.
 They have subsequently re-released the first four seasons.

-On July 3, 2014, it was announced that Mill Creek Entertainment will release a complete series set on DVD on November 11, 2014.
+On July 3, 2014, it was announced that Mill Creek Entertainment would release a complete series set on DVD on November 11, 2014.